-Figure 17 shows the estimated state of health (SOH) against cycles completed for each Phase 1 battery pack still cycling.
-SOH is estimated by dividing the energy delivered during each capacity test by the energy delivered in the first capacity test.
+Figure 12 shows the estimated state of health (SOH) against cycles completed for each Phase 1 battery pack still cycling.
+SOH is estimated by dividing the energy delivered at each capacity test by the energy delivered in the first capacity test.

-Figure 17: Capacity fade of Phase 1 battery packs based on monthly capacity tests
+Figure 12: Capacity fade of Phase 1 battery packs based on monthly capacity tests

-It should be noted that Figure 17 includes lines of "best fit" that are determined by simple linear regression between cycles and SOH.
-While a linear relationship appears to provide a good fit to the capacity test data collected to date, extrapolating linearly into the future may not be appropriate.
+It should be noted that Figure 12 includes lines-of-best-fit that are determined by simple linear regression.
+While a linear regression appears to provide a good fit to the capacity test data collected thus far, extrapolating linearly into the future may not be appropriate.